danshumaan/functional_homotopy/README.md

 ```

 ## Running Baselines and Functional Homotopy
 Run the appropriate bash script for a given model and method, as described in `fhgr` and `fhautodan`.

 You can modify the GPU device, LoRA adapter path, base model path, judge model path, dataset slices etc. in the `.sh` scripts found in the folder.

 Running either scripts found in the folder will save a json file in the appropriate path.
 We provide a sample output (`sample_output.json`) for a single prompt, run for Llama-2 7B Chat.

-Using binary search, we inspect checkpoints 250->125->62->31->15->7->3->1->Baseline, which is the original model.
-In this example, we succeed across all checkpoints.
+Using binary search, we inspect checkpoints **250 -> 125 -> 62 -> 31 -> 15 -> 7 -> 3 -> 1 -> Baseline**, which is the original model.

+In this example, we successfully jailbreak all checkpoints.

 1. `completions`: is a list with the completions to adversarial inputs, obtained at the end of every jailbreaking attempt for a checkpoint.
 2. `tasks`: is a list of harmful instructions obtained from AdvBench and HarmBench.